-- Simulation Center Sessions: Multiple 4-hour long high-fidelity simulation sessions each year will be held in the state-of-the-art Johns Hopkins Medicine Simulation Center where fellows challenge their knowledge, hone and refine advanced technical skills, and practice valuable tools for communicating with patients and families.
+- Simulation Center Sessions: Multiple 4-hour long high-fidelity simulation sessions each year will be held in the state-of-the-art Johns Hopkins Medicine Simulation Center (LINK) where fellows challenge their knowledge, hone and refine advanced technical skills, and practice valuable tools for communicating with patients and families.

 - Basic and Advanced Fellow Boot Camps: Participation in two full-day national Pediatric Anesthesiology Fellow Boot Camps, hosted at the Children’s Hospital of Philadelphia each September and at the Johns Hopkins Children’s Center each May.

 - ABA OSCE Preparation: Annual ACCM-sponsored mock-OSCE session held for fellows of all Johns Hopkins Anesthesiology Fellowship Programs in preparation for the ABA Applied Examination.

 The Division of Pediatric Anesthesiology and Critical Care Medicine offers a variety of benefits.
 Fellows are provided medical, dental, vision, prescription insurances, with optional coverages including disability, accidental death and dismemberment, and family coverage.
 Detailed benefit information can be found at https://www.hopkinsmedicine.org/som/offices/registrars/benefits/postdoc-fellows.html.
 In addition to these benefits, the Division offers additional coverage for spouses, children, and dependents at no additional cost.

 We also offer each fellow the following educational benefits:

 - Yearly Professional Allotment (YPA) of $1650 to use for computers, traveling, educational purposes, parking, etc.